Do not eat shellfish or crayfish from around Whakaari/White Island

 - seek medical attention immediately.

 You are also advised to contact your nearest public health unit.
-Keep any leftover kaimoana (seafood) in case it needs to be tested.
+Keep any leftover kaimoana in case it needs to be tested.

 Find out more